Mara-tech/jordan/libraries/prototype/contract.md

 Get action an Active Client commanded.
 #### HTTP API v1
 GET {taskId}/message
-Success response with message : 200 OK
-Success response with no message : 204 No Content
+Success response : JordanMessage or <empty>.
+Code : 200 OK if any, 204 No Content if no message
 #### API function(s)
 from JordanInstance or JordanTask